Space-time design for deep joint source channel coding of images Over MIMO channels: Abstract

 \section{Abstract}

 We propose novel deep joint source-channel coding (DeepJSCC) algorithms for wireless image transmission over multi-input multi-output (MIMO) Rayleigh fading channels, when channel state information (CSI) is available only at the receiver.
-We consider two different transmission schemes; one exploiting spatial diversity and the other one exploiting spatial multiplexing of the MIMO channel.
-In the diversity scheme, we utilize an orthogonal space-time block code (OSTBC) to achieve full diversity which increases the robustness of transmission against channel variations.
-The multiplexing scheme, on the other hand, allows the user to directly map the codeword to the antennas, where the additional degree-of-freedom is used to send more information about the source signal.
-Simulation results show that the diversity scheme outperforms the multiplexing scheme at lower signal-to-noise ratio (SNR) values and smaller number of receive antennas at the AP.
+We consider two different schemes; one exploiting the spatial diversity and the other exploiting the spatial multiplexing gain of the MIMO channel, respectively.
+For the former, we utilize an orthogonal space-time block code (OSTBC) to achieve full diversity and increase the robustness against channel variations.
+In the latter, we directly map the input to the antennas, where the additional degree of freedom can be used to send more information about the source signal.
+Simulation results show that the diversity scheme outperforms the multiplexing scheme for lower signal-to-noise ratio (SNR) values and a smaller number of receive antennas at the AP.
 When the number of transmit antennas is greater than two, however, the full-diversity scheme becomes less beneficial.
-We also show that both the diversity and multiplexing scheme can achieve comparable performance with the state-of-the-art BPG algorithm delivered at the instantaneous capacity of the MIMO channel, which serves as an upper bound on the performance of separation-based practical systems.
+We also show that both the diversity and multiplexing schemes can achieve comparable performance with the state-of-the-art BPG algorithm delivered at the instantaneous capacity of the MIMO channel, which serves as an upper bound on the performance of separation-based practical systems.